imalreadyafiddle/odin-knights-travails/README.md

 # odin-knights-travails

-a function knightMoves that shows the shortest possible way to get from one square to another by outputting all squares the knight will stop on along the way.
+A function called `knightsTravails` that shows the shortest possible way to get from one square to another by outputting all squares the knight will stop on along the way.

 A knight in chess can move to any square on the standard 8x8 chess board from any other square on the board, given enough turns.
 Its basic move is two steps forward and one step to the side or one step forward and two steps to the side.
 It can face any direction.

 All the possible places you can end up after one move look like this:

 ![Image of knight's possible movement](image.png)

 Tips: